Amit-Ranjan22/Team_Profile_Generator/README.md

 ---

-## Link to the walktrough video of the application
+## Link to the walk-trough video of the application

-Please visit my [Google-Drive](https://github.com/Amit-Ranjan22/Team_Profile_Generator.git) page to watch the video walktrough of the created application.
+Please visit my [Google-Drive](https://drive.google.com/file/d/1JgqvgXJriIwR_xn97Vpb4QN1dfVoQ-5Y/view?usp=sharing) page to watch the video walk-trough of the created application.